Henry Rogers (congregationalist): Works

-Some articles are also understood to be his work: ‘Religious Movement in Germany’ (Edinburgh Review, January 1846), ‘Marriage with the Sister of a Deceased Wife’ (ib.
-April 1853), ‘Macaulay's Speeches’ (ib.
-October 1854), ‘Servetus and Calvin’ (British Quarterly Review, May 1849), ‘Systematic Theology’ (ib.
-January 1866), ‘Nonconformity in Lancashire’ (ib.
-July 1869).
+Some articles are also understood to be his work: in the Edinburgh Review, "Religious Movement in Germany" (January 1846), Marriage with the Sister of a Deceased Wife (April 1853), Macaulay's Speeches (October 1854); and in the British Quarterly Review, Servetus and Calvin (May 1849), Systematic Theology (January 1866), Nonconformity in Lancashire (July 1869).

-Rogers's portrait and a memoir by Robert William Dale were prefixed to the eighth edition of the 'Superhuman Origin of the Bible,' 1893.
+Rogers's portrait and a memoir by Robert William Dale were prefixed to the eighth edition of the Superhuman Origin of the Bible, 1893.